Cristina-Becheru/GOT-Quiz/README.md

 - Images used in the quiz were downloaded from [Alpha Coders](https://alphacoders.com/game-of-thrones-wallpapers) and re-sized with [Imagelr](https://imagelr.com/).

 - The footer code was adjusted based on the information from  [W3schools](https://www.w3schools.com/tags/tag_footer.asp).

+- The concept of the multi-page quiz was inspired by [Luis Vegas](https://luisvegas88.github.io/QuizJavaScript/start.html)

 ### Acknowledgments